datacite/blog/source/posts/metadig-recommendations-for-fair-datacite-metadata.html.md

 A simple Findable Essential Index can be created by summing the % of records that contain each recommended element.
 In this case, there are fifteen elements, so the index has a range of zero to fifteen.
 The index for the average shown in Figure 2 is 7.57 or 50%.
 Many of the recommended or optional elements are currently rare (< 20%) in the DataCite metadata collection.

-One hundred and thirty-eight DataCite Providers provide and manage DOIs for over 1400 Data Centers (or clients).
-Figure 4 shows the minimum, maximum, and average of the Findable Essential Indices for each Provider.
-The providers are sorted by the number of clients (shown below the data) and average index (shown by circles).
+At the time of the analysis, 138 DataCite Members provided and managed DOIs for over 1400 repositories.
+Figure 4 shows the minimum, maximum, and average of the Findable Essential Indices for each Member.
+The Members are sorted by the number of repositories (shown below the data) and average index (shown by circles).
 The overall average index from Figure 3 is shown as a dashed line.
-Most providers include only one data center and they show up as single dots in this Figure.
-For those with more than one data center the range of the indices are shown by vertical lines.
+Most Members include only one repository and they show up as single dots in this Figure.
+For those with more than one repository the range of the indices are shown by vertical lines.

-There is significant variance of the proposed index within and between the data center collections.
-This is to be expected because DataCite metadata serves different purposes for different data centers.
+There is significant variance of the proposed index within and between the repository collections.
+This is to be expected because DataCite metadata serves different purposes for different repositories.
 In the minimum case, the sole purpose is to register a DOI and the minimum metadata suffices.
 In other cases, more DataCite metadata might be provided because it exists in a native dialect and can be created as part of an automatic DataCite metadata generation process.
 It is clearly too early to understand and elucidate explanations for specific cases.
 That interesting and important task remains for future work.

 ![](/images/uploads/figure-4_habermann.png)

 _Figure 4.
-Findable Essential Index minima, average, and maxima for 138 DataCite providers.
-The average index (7.57) is shown by the dashed line and the number of Data Centers for each provider are indicated by braces and counts below the data._
+Findable Essential Index minima, average, and maxima for 138 DataCite Members.
+The average index (7.57) is shown by the dashed line and the number of repositories for each Member are indicated by braces and counts below the data._

 ## Conclusions